-"This book contains the secrets of the secretcity," secretcity is a puzzle-based map series for Half Life 1 modification Sven Co-op, and it happened to be the map series various locations in Xanadu are taken from.
+"This book contains the secrets of the secretcity," secretcity is a puzzle-based map series for Half-Life modification Sven Co-op, and it happened to be the map series that heavily inspired a good majority of environments in the story.

 Shown Their Work: The protagonists have to walk from town to town a lot, sometimes getting to drive, and these are usually without the aid of rabbit holes to speed them on their way.
 DJay looked into exactly how long it would take to walk and/or drive between all these places and tried to keep things as accurate as he could.